arjaycano/SOLID_PRINCIPLES_in_Angular/README.md

 ## SOLID Principles:
 Are a set of guidelines for writing clean, maintainable, and reusable code.

-1. S - Single Responsibility Principle (SRP):
-Is a fundamental principle of software engineering which states that a class or module should have only one reason to change.
+1. S - Single Responsibility Principle (SRP) is a fundamental principle of software engineering which states that a class or module should have only one reason to change.
 In other words, it should have only one responsibility.
 Violating this principle can lead to code that is difficult to maintain and understand.

 ### Violation of SRP:
 Consider a component that displays a list of products and allows the user to filter them by category.
 Here’s an example of what the code might look like: